Acetamiprid: Insect studies

 Neonicotinoids with a nitroguanidine group, such as imidacloprid, are most toxic to honey bees.
 Acetamiprid has an acyclic group instead of a second heterocyclic ring and is therefore much less toxic to honey bees than nitro-substituted compounds.

+Data on pollinators are incomplete.
+The acute toxicity of acetamiprid to the honeybee (Apis mellifera) is indeed about a thousand times lower than that of most other neonicotinoids.
+However, as EFSA (European Food Safety Authority) points out, the studies submitted by the industry to test the product under real-life conditions raised "concerns regarding their robustness and reliability due to serious shortcomings."